Let's

 of each page you will find a link to the next month.

-- Choose a picture
+- Choose one picture

-- Label each sketch and title
+- Label each photo and title

 - Do ONLY the following months: